 2. mare owner, name, address, membership no.

 6. intended use for embryo transfer / ICSI

 7. Phone no. in case of enquiry call

 Semen orders may be placed on the telephone, by e-mail, by fax or online.

-The semen order form can be downloaded from the Holsteiner Verband website.
+You can order directly online here -> Order Semen.
 Prior to a mare’s first insemination by a Holsteiner Verband stallion, mare owner and stallion keeper must agree on an insemination contract confirming the person signing the contract to be the owner of the mare stated in the contract or to be authorized by the owner to arrange insemination.

 3. Stud Fees